-Antoine Ténart also contributed fixes and improvements to the mvpp2 network driver, used for the Ethernet controller on the Marvell Armada 7K/8K.
-His improvements include preparation work to support Receive Side Scaling (RSS).
+Antoine Ténart also contributed a few fixes to the mvpp2 network driver, used for the Ethernet controller on the Marvell Armada 7K/8K.

 Bootlin engineers are not only contributors, but also maintainers of various subsystems in the Linux kernel, which means they are involved in the process of reviewing, discussing and merging patches contributed to those subsystems:

 Maxime Ripard, as the Allwinner platform co-maintainer, merged 66 patches from other contributors

 Boris Brezillon, as the MTD/NAND maintainer, merged 73 patches from other contributors

 Alexandre Belloni, as the RTC maintainer and Atmel platform co-maintainer, merged 23 patches from other contributors

 Grégory Clement, as the Marvell EBU co-maintainer, merged 16 patches from other contributors